Are you using integrative negotiation techniques to help close deals?

 One ubiquitous condition that targets board spin mergers and acquisitions deals typically insist upon to fulfill their fiduciary duties to shareholders is that the deal can be nullified if a higher bidder for the target appears between the signing and the closing.

-Buyers understand that this condition is nonnegotiable but they try to limit their risk by insisting on a “no shop” clause which prevents the target board from actively soliciting higher value bidders.
+Buyers understand that this is one of the integrative negotiation techniques that is non-negotiable, but they try to limit their risk by insisting on a “no shop” clause which prevents the target board from actively soliciting higher value bidders.

 However in today’s dealmaking environments where massive pools of private equity money chase too few targets a new term has appeared: the “go shop” clause.
 Naturally, targets desire such clauses which allow them to seek out higher bidders as they add flexibility and heighten the odds of a better deal.